Oppla-AI/oppla/docs/releases/2025-08-17_oppla_ai_ide_release_notes.md

 How to use
 - Open the Agent panel in Oppla AI IDE
-- Open the profile dropdown and select Architect, DevOps, or Marketing Specialist
+- Open the profile dropdown and select Architect, DevOps, or Branding Specialist
 - Review the descriptive text to understand the profile’s focus and capabilities
 - Start working; the AI will load the appropriate prompt template and tool permissions automatically
 - For project-specific prompts, ensure your project’s rules are defined; profiles will inherit them